bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 Systems usually access entities and their components via [Queries](@/learn/book/intro/the-next-three-letters.md#queries), which will be covered in the next chapter.

-Another cool feature: Bevy systems are generally run in parallel automatically.
+Bevy systems are generally run in parallel automatically.
 By inspecting the function parameter types, Bevy can automatically determine if it's safe to run two systems concurrently.
+This is particularly important for optimal utilization of multiple CPU cores.

 For example, if you have a system which regenerates character health by modifying a `Health` component, and a different system that manages the characters' mana pool (say, via a `Mana` component), then Bevy knows that these two data sets are _disjoint_ and can be updated at the same time.
-This is particularly important for optimal utilization of multiple CPU cores.

 ## The Database Analogy